Vlinder Kenya Blue Carbon

 Solution

-The project aims to restore 1500 hectares of severely degraded mangroves Kwale, Kilifi and Tana River Counties during 2022-2024.
+The project aims to restore 1500 hectares of severely degraded mangroves in Kwale, Kilifi and Tana River Counties during 2022-2024.

-By conducting continuous plantation maintenance, protection, and monitoring for the entire project period of 20 years, Vlinder contributes to making the lives of thousands of people residing in the project area more resilient to extreme weather events.
+By conducting continuous plantation maintenance, protection, and monitoring for the entire project period of 30 years, Vlinder contributes to making the lives of thousands of people residing in the project area more resilient to extreme weather events.

 Environmental benefits